wildthinkslaboratory/blog-kit/_pages/calculus/symbols1.md

 distances $h$ and $f(x+h) - f(x)$
 slope    $$\frac{f(x+h) - f(x)}{h}$$

-Here's the thing...
-Look closely at these expressions.
+Take a close look at these expressions.
 Mouse over them.
-Can you look at each forumula and envision in your mind where it belongs in the picture?
-Take your time.
-Mapping the formulas onto the picture might be the hardest part of learning calculus.
+Look at each forumula and try to envision in your mind where it belongs in the picture?
+Mapping the formulas onto the picture might be the hardest part of learning calculus so take your time and practice.
 [Continue](/pages/derivative1)

 #### --outlinebox